Vaccination drive hailed as decisive moment for India against corona; Frontline workers discount fears, appeal to others to take jabs | Politics

 The two vaccines being administered are Covishield, developed by Oxford University and British-Swedish company AstraZeneca and manufactured by the Pune-based Serum Institute of India (SII), and Covaxin, developed by Bharat Biotech, Hyderabad.

-SII CEO Poonawalla shared on Twitter a small video of him receiving the jab.
+SII CEO Adar Poonawalla shared on Twitter a video of receiving the jab.

 ''I wish India & Sri @narendramodi ji great success in launching the world's largest COVID vaccination roll-out.
 It brings me great pride that #COVISHIELD is part of this historic effort & to endorse its safety & efficacy, I join our health workers in taking the vaccine myself,'' he tweeted.